aartijangid/auth0-signup/README.md

-# Sample 01 - Logging In and Gated Content
+# # auth0-signup - Logging In and Gated Content

 This sample demonstrates: